|This leg makeup comes in six shades.|

 Though this makeup type tanning product has been around for quite a while, this was my first time experimenting with it.
 To tell the truth, I wasn’t sure how well a leg makeup would work or if it would even last without melting or staining clothes.

 If you’re not quick enough, it will look streaky so remember that you’re on the clock and rub, rub, rub.
-When you run out of your current load, wash your hands before getting a fresh application because it can look spotty in places if you don’t.
+When you run out of your current load, wash your hands before getting a fresh application because this leg makeup can look spotty in places if you don’t.

 It was very simple to use and gave just enough natural sunny color that didn’t leave its mark on my shorts.
 I wouldn’t want to use it every day as a substitute for stockings, but it is handy when you can’t afford to have those legs looking like they belong to a corpse.